tastaslim/Python-Tutorial/day10/decorator/decorator.md

 - Well there are unlimited use of decorator.
 You want to make a function static , class level, want to check how much time a function takes to execute, how much memory it takes etc. We can have decorators for these.
-- At the end of the day, its upto you how do you like it to use.
+- At the end of the day, it's up to you how do you like it to use.
 We have many built in decorators, and we can also create our own.

 ```python